MicrosoftDocs/entra-docs/docs/identity-platform/howto-create-service-principal-portal.md

 To register an application in your Microsoft Entra tenant, you need:

 - A Microsoft Entra user account.
 If you don't already have one, you can [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

-## Permissions required for registering an app

-You must have sufficient permissions to register an application with your Microsoft Entra tenant, and assign to the application a role in your Azure subscription.
+- Sufficient permissions to register an application with your Microsoft Entra tenant, and assign to the application a role in your Azure subscription.
 To complete these tasks, you require `Application.ReadWrite.All`permission.

-<a name='register-an-application-with-azure-ad-and-create-a-service-principal'></a>

 ## Register an application with Microsoft Entra ID and create a service principal